 Kamehameha preschools operate for 10 months a year (August-May).
-Preschool sites are either full day or modified day programs.
-Operating hours below may vary by site.
+Each preschool operates either full day hours or modified day hours.
+See preschool locations for location and operating hour details.

 The lottery is run according to strict protocols.
 By policy, admission decisions, as determined by the random computer lottery ranking of applicants, may not be altered by the Admissions Office, the CEO or Trustees of Kamehameha Schools.

-In addition, every summer Kamehameha’s Internal Auditor audits the records of the Admissions Office.
+In addition, every summer Kamehameha Schools’ Internal Auditor audits the records of the Admissions Office.
 The final audit report is shared with the CEO, Trustees and the Master appointed by the Probate Court, who also reviews Kamehameha Schools’ operations annually.

 If a selected student declines the invitation to attend, or disenrolls after the school year begins, children in the wait pool will be offered admission (in order of their lottery rank).
 Replacements are generally made according to gender, for example, if a girl disenrolls, then a girl from the wait pool from the same preschool site is offered admission.